 Over 900 international students representing almost 90 countries pursue their education at Oregon State University.
 Many face common challenges such as adjusting to American culture, developing English language skills, securing student visas, coping with pressures from home, funding education, and establishing new support networks.
 OSU and the Graduate School are committed to working in partnership with your academic program to ensure you have a quality educational experience.

-Qualifications for admissions are determined by both the Graduate School and the applicants chosen department.
+Qualifications for admissions are determined by both the Graduate School and the applicants chosen program.
 All applicants need to meet these requirements to be considered for admission.
 International applicants have additional requirements to meet.

 Deadlines for admissions are set by the Graduate School, unless otherwise stated by each academic department.